MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sma/manage/creating-or-importing-a-runbook.md

 # Creating or Importing a Runbook

->Applies To: Windows Azure Pack for Windows Server
+>Applies To: Windows Azure Pack for Windows Server, System Center 2016 - Service Management Automation

 You can add a runbook to Service Management Automation by either [creating one in the Management Portal](Creating-or-Importing-a-Runbook.md#CreateRunbook) or [importing an existing runbook from a file](Creating-or-Importing-a-Runbook.md#ImportRunbook).
 This topic provides procedures for each of these methods.